Kuwait cancels parliament session after government no show

 While Kuwait has one of the most democratic governing systems in the region, political parties are banned and opposition politicians instead form blocs in parliament.
 They put pressure on the government through such “grilling” sessions.

-“Today’s session was adjourned because some Members of Parliament still insist on merging two grilling motions filed against Deputy Prime Minister and Minister of Finance Mustapha al-Shamali,” state news agency KUNA said.
+“Today’s session was adjourned because some Members of Parliament still insist on merging two grilling motions filed against Deputy Prime Minister and Minister of Finance Mustapha al-Shamali,” KUNA said.

 Shamali, 69, has worked in Kuwait’s Finance Ministry for more than four decades.
 He first became finance minister in 2007 and held on to the position through several cabinet reshuffles and questioning sessions in parliament.

-Kuwaiti opposition parliamentarians accused the previous administration of links to illicit financial transfers abroad in a separate political row.
+Kuwaiti opposition parliamentarians charged the previous administration of links to illicit financial transfers abroad in a separate political row.

 A Kuwaiti judicial tribunal has cleared the most senior figure, former Prime Minister Sheikh Nasser al-Mohammad al-Sabah, of any wrongdoing.